mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 By the 21st century, we appear to be on a positive ideological trajectory, having legally abolished slavery, overcome fascist and communist ideologies in favor of a more liberal world order (with a graveyard of lessons), and now openly addressing issues such as sexism, xenophobia, racism, and homophobia.
 Empirical evidence promotes liberal values like xenophilia, which support the flourishment a planet-sized civilisation comprising hundreds of countries, just as it disproves the viability of slavery in modern circumstances.
 Compared to the scale of human civilisation, the past hundred years have been remarkably poetic, with the threat of nuclear deterrence ushering in a mostly peaceful period on the world stage.

-We cannot ever know that we are being objectively moral, because as long as our assumptions are incomplete, we can only settle on the maximally favoured reality by chance.
-But it seems that we can fit ever closer approximations of this function, with greater levels of confidence --- based on our empirical understanding of what it means to maximise morality in all its forms.
+We cannot ever know if we are behaving in an objectively moral way, because as long as our assumptions are incomplete, we can only settle on the maximally favoured reality by chance.
+But fear now: it seems that we can fit ever closer approximations of this function, with greater levels of confidence --- based on our empirical understanding of what it means to maximise morality in all its forms.

 <blockquote>
 <i><b>We can approach the peaks of the moral landscape as one would regress a function.
 Over time, we can improve our ability to approximate the absolute maxima.</b></i>
 </blockquote>

 However, the horsemen continue to plague our species.
 Now when we fail, it is at unprecidented scales, so the price we pay has increased.
-Since 1956, there have been 43 genocides, a 70% decline in wildlife abundance, and the construction of an animal harvesting infrastructure of over 6 billion animals for daily consumption (amounting to trillions each year).
+Since 1956, there have been 43 genocides, a 70% decline in wildlife abundance (by some metrics), and the construction of an animal harvesting infrastructure of over 6 billion animals for daily consumption (amounting to trillions each year).
 In other words, as a society, we continue to find it remarkably difficult to candidly pathfind the moral landscape.
 This difficulty arises because the very quirks that define us as human beings also limit our capacity to apply our moral principles uniformly and consistently. [[5]](#ref-5)

 ### Part 2: Superintelligence as a Therapy<a id="part-2"></a>